Rapid-Application-Development-JS/Gesture/README.md

 ```

 ####doubletap
-A `doubletap` gesture happens when a user quickly taps the screen twice with one finger, after the finger is lifted for the second time.
+A `doubletap` gesture happens when the user quickly taps the screen twice with one finger, after the finger is lifted for the second time.

 ```javascript
 $div.addEventListener(gesture.GESTURE_EVENTS.doubletap, function (event) {